SidharthaPaidi/Tesla-Stock-Market-Dashboard/README.md

 - Bootstrap
 - JavaScript
 - Google Charts
-- AlphaVentage is used for fetching live stock data (Replace CWZM20VHC0WG0X31 ley with the actual name of the API you're using)
+- AlphaVentage is used for fetching live stock data (Replace CWZM20VHC0WG0X31 key with the actual name of the API you're using)

 ## Setup